 What are the main objectives of training?

-Before starting to actually write down your training objectives, figure out what you want to achieve through training.
+Before your start writing down your training objectives, figure out what you want to achieve through training.
 Apart from company-specific goals, most benefits and objectives of employee training are universal.
 These are:

 - Employee retention.
 Modern employees are known for their job-hopping tendencies, which are often the result of inadequate career development opportunities.
 Employee training and career growth are closely intertwined.

 - Future-readiness.
 Skilled employees are confident, optimistic, and ready for the future workplace and any challenges it may bring.
 Employee reskilling and upskilling are currently top priorities among companies that want to safeguard their position in the market and adopt the latest technologies and work trends.

 - Better employee performance.
 This training goal is obvious but critical, so it needs to be mentioned nonetheless.
 The primary goal of training is to reinforce existing skills and competencies so that employees became more productive.
 These competencies range from using digital tools for everyday tasks to mastering the latest sales techniques.